Salman-080/brandShop-client/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-- Also there is a darkmode, lightmode feature in the home page.
+- Also there is a dark mode, ligth mode feature in the home page.
 User can toggle theme of the home page only.